Popmotion/popmotion/packages/popmotion-pose/docs/api/dom-pose.md

 The `transition` function receives a single argument, an object containing:

 - Information about the current transition: `from`, `to`, `velocity`, `key` and `prevPoseKey` properties.
 - Transition props.
-These can be set statefully as `props.transitionProps` or via the `setTransitionProps` method.
+These can be set statefully as `config.props` or via the `setProps` method.
 Or they can be set temporarily, as the second argument provided to `set`.
 - **React Pose:** All props set on the posed component.

 You can use these props to create different animations for different values.